3 Significant Reasons Burnout Isn't Your Fault (And How To Recover)

 We are all swimming in a system that values us for what we produce.
 Specifically, what ‘surplus’ we produce.

 We’ve normalised messages about hustling, productivity hacks, & squeezing every last drop from the working day.
-Because the underlying motivation of a capitalist society is to produce profit.

-Under capitalism, rest is wasted time.
-The only thing that matters is producing more.
 Our value is fundamentally tied to our productive capacity.
 And this value is exploited every day.

-And if you have internalised these capitalistic ideas about productivity & worth?
+If you have internalised these capitalistic ideas about productivity & worth?
 Burnout is inevitable.

 But humans aren’t machines.
 We cannot work constantly, producing an ever-increasing surplus.